-28.1.
-If your programme of study includes any form of clinical placement:

-28.1.1. you are required to present evidence of a satisfactory standard of health and level of immunisation in accordance with criteria published by your School of study before being permitted to undertake such a placement; and

-28.1.2. you must contact the Occupational Health department of the University for advice if you believe that you have come into contact with someone suffering from an infectious illness as defined in 27.1 above or believe for any other reason that you may place a patient or vulnerable person at risk of infection.
-You must also comply with such advice.

-28.2.
-If your programme of study includes a requirement that you undergo a disclosure and barring check before undertaking any form of research or placement (whether clinical or otherwise), you must consent to such a check and provide a copy of the results to your School of study.

-28.3.
-If your programme of study includes a requirement that you undergo occupational health clearance for exposure prone procedures, you must cooperate with this clearance requirement.
+- 28.1.
+If your programme of study includes any form of clinical placement: - 28.1.1.
+You are required to present evidence of a satisfactory standard of health and level of immunisation in accordance with criteria published by your School of study before being permitted to undertake such a placement. - 28.1.2. you must contact the Occupational Health department of the University for advice if you believe that you have come into contact with someone suffering from an infectious illness as defined in 27.1 above or believe for any other reason that you may place a patient or vulnerable person at risk of infection.
+You must also comply with such advice. - 28.2.
+If your programme of study includes a requirement that you undergo a disclosure and barring check before undertaking any form of research or placement (whether clinical or otherwise), you must consent to such a check and provide a copy of the results to your School of study. - 28.3.
+If your programme of study includes a requirement that you undergo occupational health clearance for exposure prone procedures you must cooperate with this clearance requirement. - 28.4.

-28.4.
 If you do not comply the requirements of this paragraph 28 you are not eligible to undertake the placement and you may be excluded from the module and/or programme, and/or suspended from the University.

-There is a Code of Practice on Placement Learning and Workplace Learning.
+There is a Code of Practice on Placement Learning and Workplace Learning, which can be found at Policy On Placements - University Governance - About (uea.ac.uk)